How to Calculate the 30% Federal Solar Tax Credit

 Once again, we’re not tax attorneys, so please be sure to verify all of the above ITC information with your tax representative.

-In summary, the IRS program is a very valuable solar incentive if you’re going to purchase a solar system with either cash or a home equity loan.
+In summary, the solar ITC is a very valuable solar incentive if you’re going to purchase a solar system with either cash or a home equity loan.
 For homeowners that finance their solar systems with a solar lease or a solar PPA, it’s indirectly included in your monthly payments.

 Impacts of the new ITC Extensions

 Industry experts estimate a total of 27 gigawatts of solar energy has already been installed in the US by 2015, and predict we will have cumulatively nearly 100 GW by the end of 2020.
 From 2015 to 2017 there was 25% increase in the number of solar industry jobs and forecasted to increase throughout the next decade.
-The federal solar rebate program is proof that long-term federal tax incentives can drive economic growth, technological innovation to reduce costs, and creating a generation of jobs and skill sets.
+The federal solar rebate program is proof that long-term federal tax incentives can drive economic growth, technological innovation to reduce costs, and creating a new generation of jobs and skill sets.
 To learn more about how this program affects California and/or Hawaii, contact REC Solar.

 UPDATE 12/2015: The Solar Investment Tax Credit has been extended!
 Learn more about how changes to the ITC will benefit commercial solar in 2016 and beyond.